JicoDotNet/Expense-Management-Bucket/README.md

 This web-based expense manager app serves as a pivotal financial tool designed to track and manage your daily expenses.
 It’s engineered to offer a seamless interface for **logging transactions**, **organizing expenses** into categories, and **visually presenting** data through **intuitive graphs**.
 It provides a convenient way to record transactions, categorize spending with real-time insights into your financial habits.
 By delivering real-time insights into your spending behavior, our app empowers you to make well-informed choices that align with your financial objectives and aspirations.

-It helps you make informed decisions to achieve your personal finance expense and goals.
+_• It helps you make informed decisions to achieve your personal finance expense and goals._

 ## Features
 Whether you’re looking to track daily expenditures, manage household budgets, or simply gain better control over your finances, an expense manager app is an essential tool for modern financial wellbeing.